sancarn/Innovyze-ICM-Libraries/docs/Infoworks-ICM/README.md

 **WSLink**

 The WSLink class is derived from the WSRowObject class.
-It represents individual links in the nework.
+It represents individual links in the network.

 **WSStructure**